-- 15.24 A lessor shall recognise lease income from operating leases (excluding amounts for services such as insurance and maintenance) in profit or loss on a straight-line basis over the lease term unless another systematic basis is representative of the time pattern of the lessee's benefit from the leased asset, even if the receipt of payments is not on that basis. - 15.25 A lessor shall recognise the aggregate cost of lease incentives as a reduction to the income recognised in accordance with paragraph 15.24 over the lease term on a straight-line basis, unless another systematic basis is representative of the time pattern over which the lessor's benefit from the leased asset is diminished. - 15.26 A lessor shall recognise as an expense, costs, including depreciation, incurred in earning the lease income.
-The depreciation policy for depreciable leased assets shall be consistent with the lessor's normal depreciation policy for similar assets. - 15.27 A lessor shall add to the carrying amount of the leased asset any initial direct costs it incurs in negotiating and arranging an operating lease and shall recognise such costs as an expense over the lease term on the same basis as the lease income. - 15.28 To determine whether a leased asset has become impaired, a lessor shall apply Section 22. - 15.29 A manufacturer or dealer lessor does not recognise any selling profit on entering into an operating lease because it is not the equivalent of a sale.
+- 15.24 A lessor shall recognise lease income from operating leases (excluding amounts for services such as insurance and maintenance) in profit or loss on a straight-line basis over the lease term unless another systematic basis is representative of the time pattern of the lessee's benefit from the leased asset, even if the receipt of payments is not on that basis. - 15.25 A lessor shall recognise the aggregate cost of lease incentives as a reduction to the income recognised in accordance with paragraph 15.24 over the lease term on a straight-line basis, unless another systematic basis is representative of the time pattern over which the lessor's benefit from the leased asset is diminished.

+- 15.25A A lessor shall recognise any change in lease income arising from rent concessions that meet the criteria in paragraph 15.16B on a systematic basis over the periods that the change in lease payments is intended to compensate. - 15.26 A lessor shall recognise as an expense, costs, including depreciation, incurred in earning the lease income.
+The depreciation policy for depreciable leased assets shall be consistent with the lessor's normal depreciation policy for similar assets. - 15.27 A lessor shall add to the carrying amount of the leased asset any initial direct costs it incurs in negotiating and arranging an operating lease and shall recognise such costs as an expense over the lease term on the same basis as the lease income. - 15 28 To determine whether a leased asset has become impaired, a lessor shall apply Section 22. - 15.29 A manufacturer or dealer lessor does not recognise any selling profit on entering into an operating lease because it is not the equivalent of a sale.